 The Visiting Fellowship Programme is designed for researchers at various stages in their careers – from doctoral and early career to more established researchers:

-Visiting Fellow: This status can be granted for a period of two months minimum and up to one year to self-sponsored post-doc, researcher, professor, practitioner with an independent research project;
+Visiting Fellow: this status can be granted for a period of two months minimum and up to one year to self-sponsored post-docs, researchers, professors and practitioners with an independent research project;

-Florence-Geneva Postdoctoral Fellowship: For PhD graduates in law or the social sciences who are within five years of the completion of their PhD, from anywhere in the world, regardless of nationality and including non-EU citizens.
+Florence-Geneva Postdoctoral Fellowship: for PhD graduates in law or the social sciences who are within five years of the completion of their PhD, from anywhere in the world, regardless of nationality and including non-EU citizens.
 Preference is given to applicants who have completed their doctorate within the last three years, and who do not hold a tenured or a tenure-track position in a university.
+More information here.